AdeilH/OperationalizeAMLModel/README.md

 The application has been provided in Python that is used for predicting housing prices.

 The aim is to learn how to operationalize flask based python apps in docker.

-### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---